 To combat the war against gun ownership we must be equally determined to promote a culture that respects and values the proper use of firearms in a free society, and the special role they have played in our own nation’s history.
 Volunteer organizations like the Revolutionary War Veterans Association and Project Appleseed should be at the heart of that effort.
-Having attended an Appleseed riflemanship clinic myself, I enthusiastically endorse the program and recommend that every Alaskan consider attending in the coming year.
+Having attended an Appleseed riflemanship clinic myself, I enthusiastically endorse the program and recommend that every Alaskan consider attending an Appleseed event this fall.
 Riflemanship is an Alaskan and an American tradition, and it is one that we should be truly proud to see exercised by all future generations of Alaskans.

 The Second Amendment is about self-defense; the right to exist and to ensure that your rights and the rights of your neighbors are protected without apologizing or having to ask permission from anyone else for doing so.
 That is why collectivists hate it with such intensity.
 That is why they attack it.
 That is why they are constantly looking for ways to torpedo and undermine it at every opportunity.

 It stands as a constant reminder not only that individuals can protect their rights, but that they have them.
 To a collectivist, the former is an inconvenience to be sure; but the latter is an intolerable proposition that completely shatters the fragile notion that rights should be bestowed upon deserving groups by a sympathetic government.

 The second amendment secures the right of the individual to stand against the mob; the collective in its most brutal and transparent form.
 And it is about the right of individuals to take that stand regardless of how popular that mob might be in Washington D.C.